wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-authentication/includes/7-explore-windows-hello.md

 ### Using Windows Hello

 In order to use Windows Hello, you must have a PIN for your login already setup.
-On your PC select theStart button, then select **Settings** &gt; **Accounts** &gt; **Sign-in** **options** to set up Windows Hello.
+On your PC select theStart button, then select **Settings** &gt; **Accounts** &gt; **Sign-inoptions** to set up Windows Hello.
 Under Windows Hello, you’ll see options for face, fingerprint, or iris if your PC has a fingerprint reader or a camera that supports it.
 Once you’re set up, you will be able to sign in with a quick swipe on your fingerprint reader or glance at your camera.

 > [!NOTE]
 > Windows Hello features will only appear if your computer includes hardware to support it.